Active Substance: apixaban

 What is Eliquis used for?

 Eliquis is used to prevent venous thromboembolism (blood clots in the veins) in adults following a hip or knee replacement operation.
+It is also used in adults to treat deep vein thrombosis (blood clot in a deep vein, usually in the leg) and pulmonary embolism (clot in a blood vessel supplying the lungs), and to prevent their reoccurrence.

-Eliquis is also used to prevent stroke (caused by blood clots in the brain) and blood clots in other organs in adults with atrial fibrillation (irregular rapid contractions of the upper chambers of the heart).
-It is used in patients who have one or more risk factors, such as having had a previous stroke, high blood pressure, diabetes, heart failure or being 75 years old or over.
+Additionally, Eliquis is used to prevent stroke (caused by blood clots in the brain) and blood clots in other organs in adults with atrial fibrillation (irregular rapid contractions of the upper chambers of the heart).
+It is used in patients who have one or more risk factors, such as having had a previous stroke, having high blood pressure, diabetes, heart failure or being 75 years old or over.

 The medicine can only be obtained with a prescription.